blipinsk/StreetViewProbe/README.md

 For now the library is not available via Maven Central.
 I will upload it to it as soon as I find reasonable parameter values for the library to work correctly.

-Until then you can use [JitPack.io](https://jitpack.io/) to easily get the code.

 Developed by
 ==========
  * Bartosz Lipiński